Swap Tracker

 What is AML?

-Anti-Money Laundering (AML) is a more extensive term that firstly means anti-money laundering and counter-terrorist financing and counter-weapons of mass destruction financing.
+Anti-Money Laundering (AML) is a more extensive term that firstly means anti-money laundering counter-terrorist financing and counter-weapons of mass destruction financing.
 The AML process includes:

 • Monitoring of transactions worth more than $10.000;